mevdschee/compress.php/README.md

     $ php compress.php api.php
     uncompressed 'api.php' from 41 to 259 kbyte (624%)

-The script will detect being ran on an already compressed file (it looks for the 'halt_compiler' statement) and will automatically switch into uncompression mode.
+The script will detect operating on an already compressed file (it looks for the 'halt_compiler' statement) and will automatically switch to uncompression mode.
 Since the compression is lossless you will end up with the exact same file you started with.